tlberglund/gradle-liquibase-plugin/README.md

 ## Usage
 The Liquibase plugin allows you to use Liquibase to manage database updates.
+You can parse changesets using any Liquibase parser that is in the classpath.
+Some parsers, such as the XML parser and the YAML parser, are part of Liquiabse itself, although some parsers require you to add additional dependencies to the buildscript.
+For example, the YAML parser requires ```org.yaml:snakeyaml:1.15```.

-It also adds support for the the Groovy DSL, which is a much nicer way to write a changelog.
+This plugin adds support for the the Groovy DSL, which is a much nicer way to write changelogs, especially since Groovy is the language of Gradle scripts themselves.
 The Groovy DSL syntax intended to mirror the Liquibase XML syntax directly, such that mapping elements and attributes from the Liquibase documentation to Groovy builder syntax will result in a valid changelog.
 Hence this DSL is not documented separately from the Liquibase XML format.
 However